-The following table reconciles operating income (loss) for reportable segments to total consolidated amounts for the quarters ended March 31, 2002 and 2001 (in thousands):
+The following table reconciles operating income for reportable segments to total consolidated operating income (loss) (in thousands):

-For the Three Months Ended March 31, 2002 2001 Total operating income (loss) for reportable segments Unallocated amounts: (\$3,003) \$1,634 Amortization of acquisition-related intangible assets Restructuring and other costs, net (346) (12,420) (364) Consolidated operating loss (\$3,349) ======= (\$11,150) ======
+Three Months Ended June 30, Six Months Ended June 30, 2002 2001 2002 2001 Total operating income (loss) for reportable segments Unallocated amounts: Amortization of acquisition-related \$1,299 (\$2,916) (\$1,704) (\$1,282) intangible assets Restructuring and other costs, net (257) 327 (13,132) 118 (603) 327 (25,552) (246) Consolidated operating income (loss) \$1,369 ======= (\$15,930) (\$1,980) (\$27,080)

-10. RESTRUCTURING AND OTHER COSTS, NET
+RESTRUCTURING AND OTHER COSTS, NET

-In March 2001, the Company implemented a restructuring plan related to its Softimage operations.
-As a result, the Company terminated 47 employees, primarily in Montreal, Cananda, and vacated a leased facility in California.
-In connection with this plan, the Company recorded a \$1.3 million restructuring charge during the first quarter of 2001.
-The restructuring charge included approximately \$1.1 million for severance and related costs of terminated employees and \$0.2 million for facility vacancy costs, including a non-cancelable lease commitment.
+During the six months ended June 30, 2001, the Company implemented restructuring plans resulting in the termination of 54 employees, primarily related to its Softimage operations in Montreal, Canada, and the vacating of a leased facility in California.
+The Company incurred charges of approximately \$1.5 million under these plans, which included \$1.3 million for severance and related costs of the terminated employees and \$0.2 million for facility vacancy costs, including a non-cancelable lease commitment.

-The following table sets forth the activity in the restructuring accrual accounts for the three months ended March 31, 2002 (in thousands):
+The following table sets forth the activity in the restructuring accrual accounts for the six months ended June 30, 2002 (in thousands):

-Employee Related Facilities Related Total Accrual balance at December 31, 2001 \$1,471 \$3,619 \$5,090 Non-cash charges Cash payments (576) (1,030) (433) (1,030) (1,009) Accrual balance at March 31, 2002 \$895 ======= \$2,156 \$3,051
+Employee Related Facilities Related Total Accrual balance at December 31, 2001 \$1,471 \$3,619 \$5,090 Non-cash charges Cash payments (796) (1,030) (515) (1,030) (1,311) Accrual balance at June 30, 2002 \$675 \$2,074 \$2,749

-Related to the August 2001 restructuring plan, in the first quarter of 2002, the Company wrote off leasehold improvements of approximately \$1.0 million related to a facility vacated during the quarter.
-The Company expects that the majority of the remaining \$0.9 million employee-related accrual balance will be expended over the next nine months and will be funded from working capital.
-The majority of the facilities-related accrual represents estimated losses on subleases of space vacated as part of 1999 and 2001 restructuring actions.
-The leases and lease payment requirements extend through 2010, unless the Company is able to negotiate an earlier termination.
+The Company expects that the majority of the remaining \$0.7 million employee related accrual balance will be expended over the next six months and will be funded from working capital.
+The majority of the facilities related accrual represents estimated losses on subleases of space vacated as part of various restructuring actions.
+The leases extend through 2010 unless the Company is able to negotiate an earlier termination.

 In December 1999, the Company entered into an agreement to sell its Italian subsidiary to a third party, which established the entity as a distributor of Avid products.
 The sale was completed in the first quarter of 2000.
-The Company incurred and recorded a loss of approximately \$2.0 million relating to the sale, including a reserve of \$1.0 million for the Company's guarantee of the new entity's line of credit with a bank.
-This guarantee ended on January 31, 2001 without requiring any cash payment by Avid.
+In 1999, the Company incurred and recorded a loss of approximately \$2.0 million relating to the sale, including a reserves of \$1.0 million for the Company's guarantee of the new entity's line of credit with a bank and \$0.8 million for loans extended to the buyers in connection with the transaction.
+The line of credit quarantee ended on January 31, 2001 without requiring any cash payment by Avid.
 Accordingly, in the quarter ended March 31, 2001, the Company recorded a credit of \$1.0 million associated with the reversal of the reserve, which was included under the caption restructuring and other costs, net, where the charge had originally been recorded.
+In addition, in the quarter ended June 30, 2002, the Company received a payment of \$0.3 million under the note received as partial consideration from the buyers of the Italian subsidiary.
+The Company also received a payment of \$0.3 million under the note in the quarter ended June 30, 2001.
+These payments were recorded as credits to restructuring and other costs, net, since the note was fully reserved when received.
+The payment received in the quarter ended June 30, 2002 satisfied the remaining balance of the note in full.